John Wood (activist)

-John J. Wood (born January 29, 1964) is the Founder of two global education charities: Room to Read and U-Go.
-Wood started Room to Read in 2000 after quitting his executive position as Microsoft's Director of Business Development for the Greater China Region.
+John J. Wood (born January 29, 1964) is an American activist who was the founder of two global education charities: Room to Read and U-Go.
+Wood started Room to Read in 2000 after quitting his executive position as Microsoft's director of business development for the greater China region.
 Along with his co-founders Erin Ganju and Dinesh Shrestha, he built out a global team that has raised over $750 million in funding commitments and has brought education programs to over 26 million children in 20 low income countries.

 In late 2021, he announced in the Financial Times his decision to start a new non-profit, U-Go, with the aim of helping tens of thousands of young women in low income countries to pursue higher education through targeted scholarships, life skills training and job placement.
-U-Go launched via a live Bloomberg interview on February 7, 2021 and is now working in Bangladesh, Cambodia, India, Indonesia, Pakistan and Vietnam with plans to add on Nepal and the Philippines.
+U-Go was launched via a live Bloomberg interview on February 7, 2021, and is now working in Bangladesh, Cambodia, India, Indonesia, Pakistan and Vietnam with plans to add on Nepal and the Philippines.

-At the invitation of former President Bill Clinton, Wood served four terms on the Advisory Board of the Clinton Global Initiative and was a frequent speaker at their annual event.
-He currently serves on the Boards of the Singapore-based private equity firm Asia Partners and Hong Kong-based plant-based protein innovator Green Monday Holdings.
-He is also on the Advisory Boards of Global Citizen Year and New Story.
+At the invitation of former President Bill Clinton, Wood served four terms on the advisory board of the Clinton Global Initiative and was a frequent speaker at their annual event.
+He currently serves on the boards of the Singapore-based private equity firm Asia Partners and Hong Kong–based plant-based protein innovator Green Monday Holdings.
+He is also on the advisory boards of Global Citizen Year and New Story.

 Early life

 John Wood was born in January 1964, in Hartford, Connecticut, where he spent his early childhood.
 His family later settled in Athens, Pennsylvania, where he attended high school.
 He holds a bachelor's degree from the University of Colorado, and a master's degree in business administration from the Kellogg Graduate School of Management at Northwestern University.
 He has received honorary PhD's from McGill University, the University of San Francisco, Westminster University, and Wofford College.

-From 1991-1999, Wood worked as an executive for Microsoft.
-His positions included Director of Marketing for Australia, Director of Marketing for the Asia-Pacific region and Director of Business Development for Greater China.
+From 1991 to 1999, Wood worked as an executive for Microsoft.
+His positions included director of marketing for Australia, director of marketing for the Asia-Pacific region, and director of business development for greater China.